Skip to main content

 # or

-Tip: You can view error messages in your pod logs:
+Tip: You can view info, warning and error messages in your pod logs:

 You have now successfully updated the model and restarted your Rasa Pro environment.
 Next, you’ll set up a simple front-end web page to try out your agent.

-Up to now, you’ve been running and testing your Rasa agent locally from your browser, connected to your local instance of Rasa Pro.
+Up to now, you’ve been running and interacting with your Rasa agent locally from your browser, connected to your local instance of Rasa Pro.

 Now, you'll update the connection so your browser interacts with your deployed (cloud) instance of Rasa Pro.
 This way, you’ll be testing your Rasa agent running in the cloud rather than on your local machine.

-- In your Starter Pack project folder, go to the
+1. In your Starter Pack project folder, go to the chatwidget directory

 <rasa-chatbot-widget server-url="http://localhost:5005"